 Balgrist Orthopedic Emergency Clinic

-Balgrist University Hospital offers specialist orthopedic expertise for the initial assessment and emergency treatment.
+Balgrist University Hospital offers orthopedic expertise for emergency initial assessment, initial diagnosis and initial treatment.

 We kindly ask patients or referring doctors to register an emergency with the clinic by calling +41 44 386 51 51.
 Patients should please report to reception when they arrive.